Broadway, Disneyland shut down due to COVID-19 as Hollywood clears release calendar | CBC News

 Costly closures

-The shuttering of Chinese movie theatres — the world's second-largest movie market has been closed for more than a month — has already led to the loss of more than $1 billion US in ticket revenue.
+The shuttering of Chinese movie theatres — the world's second-largest movie market — for more than a month has already led to the loss of more than $1 billion US in ticket revenue.
 Last year, global box office sales reached a new high of $42.2 billion.

 The new coronavirus causes mild or moderate symptoms for most people, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.